 Faces of Rosecrance: Angie Heuerman

-Angie Heuerman is a Nurse in the Detox unit at Rosecrance Harrison Campus, a residential addiction treatment center for adults.
+Angie Heuerman is a nurse in the Detox Unit in the residential addiction treatment center for adults at the Rosecrance Harrison Campus.
 She is responsible for the care of the clients, administering medication and assessments.

 “We try to keep a positive outlook with these clients, because sometimes we see them multiple times.
 It would be possible to fall into the pattern of, ‘Oh, they’re back again.’
 That doesn’t help them, or you.
 We have to assess the current situation and have a fresh, positive attitude.”